 The Lahore University of Management Sciences (LUMS) established the School of Science and Engineering (later named as the Syed Babar Ali School of Science and Engineering – SBASSE) in 2008 with four year BS degree programs in biology, chemistry, computer science, mathematics, electrical engineering and physics.
 A group of prominent academicians and industrialists were invited to serve on an Advisory Board to assist with the development of this School.
 The idea was to bring about a paradigm shift in the quality of science and engineering education and research in Pakistan.
 These programs have attracted excellent research active faculty who, with constant support from the LUMS management, are working to make this dream a reality.
 The School has been highly successful in achieving its goals as is evident from the quality of graduates and their placements in top-notch organizations and graduate programs in some of the world’s best universities including Harvard, Stanford, MIT, Caltech, Princeton, UC Berkeley, Oxford, and Cambridge.
 Another important indicator of the success of the School is the quality of research output in terms of high quality publications in prominent journals (including Nature and Science publishing groups) by the SSE faculty.

-Pakistan’s chemical industry is destined to expand in the future to provide products to increase the standard of living, protect the environment, ensure industrial safety, create new processes that provide value added products, move into new fields and compete in the global markets, and educate tomorrow’s leaders in modern Chemical Engineering along with other Science and Engineering disciplines.
+Pakistan’s chemical industry is destined to expand in the future to provide products to increase the standard of living, conserve the environment, ensure industrial safety, create new processes that provide value added products, move into new fields and compete in the global markets, and educate tomorrow’s leaders in modern Chemical Engineering along with other Science and Engineering disciplines.
 These and other objectives require a science-based chemical engineering program, currently almost non-existent in Pakistan, to provide students with both basic and applied knowledge in both the underlying Mathematics, Chemistry, Physics, and Biology, and the application areas of Chemical Engineering.
-While SBASSE is planning for expansion in other areas, keeping in view the needs of the country, a strong Chemical Engineering program is a logical next step.

 Vision and Proposal

 Our vision is to have a Chemical Engineering major that is distinguished in several ways from existing programs in Pakistan.
-The planned joint Department of Chemistry and Chemical Engineering will create enhanced synergism between science and engineering and it will resonate with the SBASSE interdisciplinary and no-boundaries concept.
-The new BS Chemical Engineering degree will cover the traditional basics with an emphasis on engineering science and modern, innovative Chemical Engineering.
-This will distinguish the program within Pakistan and should attract some of the best and brightest students.
+The joint Department of Chemistry and Chemical Engineering creates enhanced synergism between science and engineering and resonates with the SBASSE interdisciplinary and no-boundaries concept.
+The new BS Chemical Engineering degree covers the traditional basics with an emphasis on engineering science and modern, innovative Chemical Engineering.
+This distinguishes the program within Pakistan and is attracting some of the best and brightest students.

-While we will seek accreditation for the new program, we wish to work closely with the accreditation agencies in Pakistan to ensure that their guidelines are flexible enough to accommodate modern Chemical Engineering programs that equip graduates with the skills necessary to make a positive impact on the Pakistani chemical industry.
+While we are in process of seeking accreditation for the new program, we wish to work closely with the accreditation agencies in Pakistan to ensure that their guidelines are flexible enough to accommodate modern Chemical Engineering programs that equip graduates with the skills necessary to make a positive impact on the Pakistani chemical industry.

 SBASSE strives to provide high quality education and its faculty is active in research.
-Newly recruited Chemical Engineering faculty will have the opportunity to develop and pursue their research programs, either through joint research projects with faculty in Chemistry and other disciplines at SBASSE or through joint appointments in appropriate departments within SBASSE.
-The program will evolve to include graduate level education through research and a rigorous curriculum at the MS and PhD level.
+Newly recruited Chemical Engineering faculty is developing and pursuing their research programs, either through joint research projects with faculty in Chemistry and other disciplines at SBASSE or through joint appointments in appropriate departments within SBASSE.
+The program will further evolve to include graduate level education through research and a rigorous curriculum at the MS and PhD level.